Map Your Story With An Outline3:54 PM

 The outline is about what happens in the novel.
 It is about finding your story's structure and sticking to it.
 It allows you to focus on what's important in the story and keeps you from wandering off.
 Put in as much or as little as you need.

-She says, “If you were J.K.
-Rowling, and this was your outline, all you’d have to do is write a short summary paragraph after the title of each chapter.
-In the first chapter you would tell us why Dudley is demented and make sure there bits in your description that set the action of the book in play.
-Then move on to the next chapter.”
+She says, "If you were J.K.
+Rowling, and this was your first outline, all you would have to do is write a short summary paragraph after the title of each chapter.
+In the first chapter you would tell us why Dudley is demented and make sure there are bits in your description that set the action of the book in play.
+Then move on to the next chapter."

 What do you think about using an outline?
 Are you a planner or do you prefer to fly by the seat of your pants?